 - Be a Responsible Digital Citizen

 - Organize Code Area

 Artificial Intelligence Lessons for Kids in Grades 8-12

 In TechnoBot AI, students are presented with real-world applications of AI technologies including a drone delivery system, robot pick up service, and autonomous shuttle bus.
-For each technology, they will determine a legitimate problem that AI can solve for a specific user.
-Each scenario will progress in complexity.
-This will allow students to gain an understanding of AI, as well as build their coding skills gradually.
+For each technology, they determine a legitimate problem that AI can solve for a specific user.
+Each scenario progresses in complexity.
+They are guided through a step-by-step model of design thinking for kids.
+This allows students to gain an understanding of AI, as well as build their coding skills gradually.